python-websockets/websockets/docs/howto/cheatsheet.rst

 * Write a coroutine that handles a single connection.
 It receives a WebSocket protocol instance and the URI path in argument.

-  * Call :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` and
+  * Call :meth:`~asyncio.connection.Connection.recv` and
-    :meth:`~legacy.protocol.WebSocketCommonProtocol.send` to receive and send
-    messages at any time.
+    :meth:`~asyncio.connection.Connection.send` to receive and send messages at any time.

-  * When :meth:`~legacy.protocol.WebSocketCommonProtocol.recv` or
+  * When :meth:`~asyncio.connection.Connection.recv` or
-    :meth:`~legacy.protocol.WebSocketCommonProtocol.send` raises
+    :meth:`~asyncio.connection.Connection.send` raises
     :exc:`~exceptions.ConnectionClosed`, clean up and exit.
 If you started other :class:`asyncio.Task`, terminate them before exiting.

-  * If you aren't awaiting :meth:`~legacy.protocol.WebSocketCommonProtocol.recv`,
-    consider awaiting :meth:`~legacy.protocol.WebSocketCommonProtocol.wait_closed`
-    to detect quickly when the connection is closed.
+  * If you aren't awaiting :meth:`~asyncio.connection.Connection.recv`, consider awaiting :meth:`~asyncio.connection.Connection.wait_closed` to detect quickly when the connection is closed.

-  * You may :meth:`~legacy.protocol.WebSocketCommonProtocol.ping` or
+  * You may :meth:`~asyncio.connection.Connection.ping` or
-    :meth:`~legacy.protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.
+    :meth:`~asyncio.connection.Connection.pong` if you wish but it isn't needed in general.

-* Create a server with :func:`~server.serve` which is similar to asyncio's :meth:`~asyncio.loop.create_server`.
+* Create a server with :func:`~asyncio.server.serve` which is similar to asyncio's :meth:`~asyncio.loop.create_server`.
 You can also use it as an asynchronous context manager.